boedegoat/LLM-Chatbot/README.md

 - Install the Motoko package manager [Mops](https://docs.mops.one/quick-start#2-install-mops-cli): `npm i -g ic-mops`

-### 2. Run the following commands to setup, dpeloy to ICP playground, and start the project
+### 2. Run the following commands to setup, deploy to ICP playground, and start the project

 ```bash
 chmod +x setup.sh